tomcam/appscripting/docs/onopen.md

 # The Google Apps Script onOpen() event

 You'll normally want your custom form to appear when the user opens a spreadsheet.
-That action triggers the built-in 'onOpen()' function.
-Normally that's the place to build a sidebar in the form of a custom dialog but let's do the simplest possible thing.
-Everyone's first program is always the same: `hello, world.`
+That action triggers an event that calls the built-in `onOpen()` function.
+`onOpen()` is often where you'd build a sidebar in the form of a custom dialog but let's do the simplest possible thing: display a message.

+The spreadsheet passes an [event object](https://developers.google.com/apps-script/guides/triggers/events) simply named `e` to `onOpen()` but you won't use it here.

 ## Create a spreadsheet to show how the onOpen() event is triggered

 * Click [Sheets](https://docs.google.com/spreadsheets/u/0/) link, and choose **Start a new spreadsheet**.

-* Choose `Untitled spreadshee` and give it a new name, for example, the ever-creative `test`.
+* Choose `Untitled spreadsheet` and give it a new name, for example, the ever-creative `test`.

 ### Open the script editor